Dropbox

 What is the Portfolio Design Team at Dropbox about?

-Portfolio Design team is a group of Senior Principal, Principal, and Staff Designers whose job is to set design direction, connect dots across the customer experience, and improve the quality of what we put in customer's hands.
-Portfolio Design was formed two years ago out of a simple observation: Siloed teams who are moving fast unintentionally ship disjointed experiences.
-Customers shouldn't experience our org chart.
-They should experience Dropbox.
-By putting our most senior ICs in between product teams we're taking Dropbox from disjointed surfaces and apps to a premium, thoughtfully designed portfolio of tools, hence the team name!
+The Portfolio Design team was formed from a simple observation: Siloed teams who are moving fast unintentionally ship disjointed experiences.
+By putting our team in between product teams, we're taking Dropbox to a premium, thoughtfully designed portfolio of tools, hence the team name.

 interview-6